The returns on a content development process usually go one of two ways.

 There are other techniques you can take advantage of to fill out that editorial calendar:

-- SEO Competitor Analysis: Whether you have a full-blown SEO platform like Ahrefs at your disposal or you rely on a freemium tool like Ubersuggest, you can come up with plenty of content ideas by analyzing your competitors.
+Whether you have a full-blown SEO platform like Ahrefs or rely on a freemium tool like Ubersuggest, you can come up with plenty of content ideas by analyzing your competitors.
 Find which pages drive the most organic traffic for websites that serve your ideal customers.
 Then, find ways to make those content topics your own.

-- Enlist Freelance Content Writers: When you work with freelance writers, you gain access to a much wider range of content development experience.
+You can access a much wider range of content development experience when working with freelance writers.
 They’ll send you ideas of their own based on that experience, giving you a more diverse set of topics for content creation.
-Not only that but expanding your content community will make life easier when it comes time to start writing.
+Not only that, but expanding your content community will make life easier when it comes time to start writing.

 Step 6: Write the Content

-It says a lot that in a list of content development steps, the actual writing part doesn’t come until nearly the end.
+It says a lot when listing content development steps that the actual writing part doesn’t come until nearly the end.

 Suppose you don’t do all the upfront work to craft a content development process that perfectly aligns marketing goals, business goals, and content ideas.
 In that case, it doesn’t matter how great you are at writing—you won’t see the best possible returns.

-But now that you have the process in place—you know your goals, you have a target audience, and you’ve come up with great, relevant ideas—you can start writing.
+But now that you have the process in place—you know your goals, have a target audience, and have come up with great, relevant ideas—you can start writing.

 It’s true that in-depth, long-form content is more suited to receive backlinks and search traffic.
-Generally speaking, it’s more informative and covers a wider range of topics/keywords all at once.
+Generally speaking, it’s more informative and covers a wider range of topics and keywords all at once.

-That doesn’t mean every single piece of content you write has to be a massive how-to guide.
+That doesn’t mean every piece of content you write must be a massive how-to guide.
 Stay true to your goals and the needs of your target audience.
-More often than not, finding the right mix of long-form and short-form content is your best approach
+More often than not, finding the right mix of long-form and short-form content is your best approach.

 Whatever you do, make sure you’re always writing with humans in mind:

 If you follow your content development process, you’ll be writing pieces that balance audience needs, search intent, and business goals.
-And that is what will generate high-quality content.
+And that’s what will generate high-quality content.

 Step 7: Optimize Content for Search